raspy135/Qun-synthesizer/README.md

 ## CONNECTIONS

 * Power: Use a good quality USB power supply.
 Connect the USB cable to `POWER` labeled USB port.
+* MIDI: Use **TRS A** MIDI adapter to connect MIDI cables.
+TRS A type adapter is the same as KORG, AKAI and Make Noise's adapter.
+This is the lowest latency option.
 * BLE MIDI: iOS and macOS are supported.
 Windows is NOT supported.
 BLE MIDI has 15 to 20ms latency in general, it is a limitation of the BLE spec.
 For lower latency, use MIDI or MIDI UART.
-* MIDI: Use **TRS A** MIDI adapter to connect MIDI cables.
-TRS A type adapter is the same as KORG, AKAI and Make Noise's adapter.
 * MIDI UART: You can use MIDI UART instead of traditional MIDI interface.
 It requires a special program and MIDI bridges (e.g. LoopMIDI in Windows, IAC for macOS) but once you set them up then you can use it like USB-MIDI.
 Connect the ESP32-LyraT's `UART` labeled USB to your computer.
 You may need to install a UART driver (https://www.silabs.com/products/development-tools/software/usb-to-uart-bridge-vcp-drivers)
 	* For detail of MIDI UART, please refer https://github.com/raspy135/serialmidi project.
 Set baud rate to MIDI's traditional 31250bps.
 * The synthesizer can process external audio signals, it also has microphones.